HAMPTON CITY SCHOOLS EVERY CHILD, EVERY DAY, WHATEVER IT TAKES!

 photo of a girl giving a thumbs up

-These HCS themes resonate with our Foundation and we support Dr. Raymond Haynes' remarks as he was sworn in as HCS Superintendent in JUly 2023, "I firmly believe that education is not simply a means to an end; it is the catalyst for transformative change, a powerful force that shapes the lives of our students and empowers them to build a brighter future."
+"I firmly believe that education is not simply a means to an end; it is the catalyst for transformative change, a powerful force that shapes the lives of our students and empowers them to build a brighter future," said Superintendent Dr. Raymond Haynes in July 2023.

-The Foundation's work to-date has focused on improving the student experience and the educators who engage with our students throughout a student's journey.
+The Foundation focuses on improving the student experience and joins the educators to help everyone engage with our students to help them achieve excellent outcomes throughout their journey, with us and in life.
 We believe the classroom is ground zero for learning during the school day and that the community must provide the best tools and learning resources possible.
-The Foundation's key areas of mission successes include more than $5,000 for student scholarships for graduating seniors and $30,000 for educator grants awarded in 2022-23.
+The Foundation's key areas of mission successes include more than $7,000 for student scholarships for graduating seniors and $40,000 for educator grants awarded in 2023-24.

 Officers: